himaldhungel/First-Gitup-Repository/README.md

 # First-Gitup-Repository
-This is my first time using Github
+This is my first time using GitHub
+Author - Himal